Skip to Content

 When to Use What:

-• Simple ERC20 approve removal (for PlatformCredits): Use ERC-2612 if the PlatformCredits token supports it.
+• Simple ERC20 approve removal: Use ERC-2612 if the token supports it.
 It’s clean and standard.

-• Gas sponsorship for specific contract actions (EOA using credits): Consider Direct Signature + Permit if you control the target contract and prefer embedding logic there over a generic forwarder.
-Be mindful of complexity.
+• Gas sponsorship for specific contract actions: Consider Direct Signature + Permit if you control the target contract and prefer embedding logic there.

-• Full gas sponsorship & advanced features (new dApp): Go with ERC-4337.
-Build with Account Abstraction from the start using SDKs like Candide’s.
+• Full gas sponsorship & advanced features for a new dApp: Go with ERC-4337.
+Build with Account Abstraction from the start.

-• Need to support existing EOA users with batching/sponsorship: EIP-7702 (once available and supported) offers a powerful bridge.
-Requires careful delegate design.
+• Support existing EOA users with batching/sponsorship: EIP-7702 (once available and supported) offers a powerful bridge.

-• Basic gas sponsorship for EOAs (generic): Traditional Meta-Transactions (EIP-2771) might still be viable, especially if using existing infrastructure, but compare overhead with AA SDKs.
+• Basic gas sponsorship for EOAs: Traditional Meta-Transactions (EIP-2771) are still viable, but compare their overhead with AA SDKs.

-The journey from clunky, gas-heavy interactions (even for using free credits!) to smooth, potentially gasless flows is well underway.
-While traditional transactions remain the foundation, solutions like ERC-2612, ERC-4337, and the promising EIP-7702 provide developers with powerful tools to drastically improve the user onboarding experience.
+We’ve seen how to move from clunky, gas-heavy interactions to smoother, gasless flows.
+While traditional transactions are still the foundation of Ethereum, solutions like ERC-2612, ERC-4337, and the upcoming EIP-7702 give developers powerful tools to improve the user onboarding experience.

-• ERC-2612 tackles the common approve pain point for tokens like PlatformCredits.
+• ERC-2612 tackles the common approve pain point.

-• ERC-4337 offers a flexible, future-proof framework for gas abstraction and advanced wallet features via Smart Contract Wallets, allowing users to spend their credits without needing ETH.
+• ERC-4337 offers a flexible, future-proof framework for gas abstraction and advanced wallet features.

-• EIP-7702 aims to bring batching and sponsorship capabilities directly to the vast number of existing EOAs.
+• EIP-7702 aims to bring batching and sponsorship capabilities directly to existing EOAs.

-By understanding and implementing these patterns, we can build dApps that are not just powerful, but also accessible and welcoming to the next wave of Web3 users.
-Choose the right tool for your specific needs, prioritize user experience, and help build a more seamless decentralized future!
+By using these patterns, you can build dApps that are more accessible and easier to use.
+Choose the right tool for your needs, focus on the user experience, and help build a better decentralized future.

 Last updated on